TheIdesofMay/shiptheorytest/README.md

 # shiptheorytest

-Simple programming test for a Shiptheory junior developer role
+Simple programming test for a Shiptheory junior developer role.

+The task is to write a script which reverses a string and removes the most common charecter WITHOUT using built-in string reversal functions.

 ## Getting Started